-Birthing Dads helps fathers support themselves, their partner and baby through pregnancy, birth and beyond.
-Fathers are now at 96% of births, however, they are rarely given any preparation, guidance or support for this role.
+Fathers are now at 95% of births, however, they are rarely given any preparation, guidance or support for this role - until now!

-Birthing Dads equips expectant fathers with the tools and resources to cultivate confidence in their ability to make a positive impact on the perinatal support they are able to provide.
+Birthing Dads equips expectant fathers with the confidence to make a positive impact on the perinatal support they are able to provide.

 Continuous perinatal support is linked to better birth and health outcomes for both babies and parents, reduced maternal death, less domestic violence, fewer relationship breakdowns and generally - happier, more resilient families.